tbm/homepage/content/debian/orion/buffalo/kuroboxpro/faq.md

 <h3>Will this installer also work on the Linkstation Pro/Live?</h3>

-The Linkstation Pro/Live are supported in Debian 6.0 (squeeze).
+The Linkstation Pro/Live are supported by Debian.
 The Linkstation Pro/Live are not covered in this install guide but information is available on the <a href = "http://buffalo.nas-central.org/wiki/Install_Debian_on_the_Linkstation_Pro/Live">NAS-Central